steingrd/django-development-utils/docs/overview.rst

 =======================
-django-management-utils
+django-development-utils
 =======================

-django-management-utils provides simple extension commands for developing and managing Django projects.
+django-development-utils provides simple extension commands for developing and managing Django projects.
 The commands integrate with the management framework and are invoked using the standard manage.py script.